brikis98/yevgeniy-brikman-homepage/_posts/2024-11-25-what-i-wish-i-knew-rotator-cuff-surgery.md

 {% include figure.html path="blog/rotator-cuff/polar-active-ice.jpg" caption="Polar Active Ice cold therapy machine.
 I used it every single day for more than 2 months." url="https://amzn.to/412QvGk" %}

-This thing was a _life saver_.
+This thing was a _lifesaver_.
 I used it every single day for more than two months.
 It's not cheap, and you do slightly resemble Mr. Freeze, but it's worth it.

 {% include figure.html path="blog/rotator-cuff/mr-freeze.png" caption="Mr Freeze from <em>Batman the Animated Series</em> (i.e., the best Batman)." url="https://amzn.to/4f6RqJr" %}

 I'd recommend anyone getting shoulder surgery to get one of these devices.
-The first few weeks, I'd have it on all day long, as it let me keep the pain at low enough levels so I could concentrate on work.
+The first few weeks, I'd have it on all day long, as it let me keep the pain at low enough levels, so I could concentrate on work.
 After that, I no longer needed it during the day, but I still used it at night for many more weeks to help me sleep.

 ## Sleep